ChinaAngVirus disinformation campaign: Campaign

-Under United States President Donald Trump's presidential term and up until a few months into Joe Biden's term, the U.S. military created and used at least 300 fake Twitter accounts to impersonate Filipino citizens pretending that the Sinovac Chinese COVID-19 vaccine and other products made in China such as face masks were ineffective or dangerous.
-The program was set up in the US military's psychological operations center in Tampa, Florida.
+Under United States president Donald Trump's presidential term and up until a few months into Joe Biden's term, the U.S. military created and used at least 300 fake Twitter accounts to impersonate Filipino citizens pretending that the Sinovac Chinese COVID-19 vaccine and other products made in China such as face masks were ineffective or dangerous.
+The program was set up in the US military's psychological operations center at MacDill Air Force Base in Tampa, Florida.
 The earliest accounts were created in the spring of 2020, while most were made that summer.
-They were controlled by U.S. military personnel and contractors in structures at Tampa's MacDill Air Force Base.
-The tweets posted by the accounts regularly included the hashtag #ChinaAngVirus, meaning #ChinaIsTheVirus in English.
+The tweets posted by the accounts regularly included the hashtag #ChinaAngVirus, meaning China is the virus in English.
 Many of the tweets posted about China being the source of the virus and the untrustworthiness of China regarding the medical supplies they sent to different countries.

 Many of the tweets contained images and memes specifically created to further associate China and Chinese medical supplies with being ineffective or dangerous.
 A senior military officer claimed that the Department of Defense explicitly prioritized "drag[ging] China through the mud" over public health, with several US diplomats to Southeast Asia having their strong opposition overruled.

 The propaganda campaign expanded beyond the Philippines into creating other accounts targeted to other countries in Southeast Asia, Central Asia, and in the Middle East in the summer of 2021.
 Many accounts created for Muslim-majority countries posted claims that the Sinovac vaccine contained pork gelatin, and were thus not halal and should not be allowed for use or distribution by Islamic law.

 The Reuters report noted that even after social media executives approached Joe Biden's new administration about the COVID-19 misinformation campaign, the campaign continued until the administration banned it in the spring of 2021 and began an internal review.
 The review concluded that the campaign did not target any United States citizens.
 The U.S. military asked Meta officials to not take down content posted to the accounts.
 Some of the involved accounts remain active on Facebook as of June 2024.